CUPiD#

 git clone --recurse-submodules https://github.com/NCAR/CUPiD.git

-This downloads two additional diagnostics packages that CUPiD will use.
-One is the AMWG Diagnostics Framework (ADF), which is a command-line tool that can be used to generate CAM diagnostics, and mom6-tools, which is a python package that can be used to analyze MOM6, which is the ocean model that will be used in CESM3 (but for this tutorial we’ll ignore).
+This downloads the core CUPiD software, as well as two additional diagnostics packages that CUPiD will use.
+One is the AMWG Diagnostics Framework (ADF), which is a command-line tool that can be used to generate CAM (and soon CLM) diagnostics, and mom6-tools, which is a python package that can be used to analyze MOM6, which is the ocean model that will be used in CESM3 (but for this tutorial we’ll ignore).

 #Load conda to your environment: